vikram7/rails-api-and-highcharts-tutorial/01-svg.md

 ![alt](http://i.imgur.com/K4WyTEf.png)

 Great!
-So we know how to draw a line, but how can we do more?
+So we know how to draw a line, but can we do more?
 Let's try a circle.
 SVG is pretty convenient.
 We just need to define a circle by location, radius and color and we're good to go:

 ```html
 <html>